jrawbits/VisionEval-Wiki-JR/Development-Roadmap.md

   - [VEGreenSTEP Migration](#upcoming)

-This page also maintains a set of wishlist/enhancements, which may overlap with the project [issues](https://github.com/gregorbj/VisionEval/issues).
+This page also maintains a wishlist, which may overlap with the project [issues](https://github.com/gregorbj/VisionEval/issues).
   - [Wishlist](#wishlist)

 ## Setting Up VisionEval, including VERSPM Migration